TomNisbet/nqsap/docs/_docs/wrapup-60-74181-alu-notes.md

 | HHHH | **A - 1**       | A             |
 |====

-When using more than one ALU, the Mode and Select bits are connected to the same pins on all ALUs.  the COUT (C<sub>n+4</sub>) of the lower ALU is connected to the CIN (C<sub>n</sub>) of the upper ALU.
+When using more than one ALU, the Mode and Select bits are connected to the same sets of pins on all ALUs.  the COUT (C<sub>n+4</sub>) of the lower ALU is connected to the CIN (C<sub>n</sub>) of the upper ALU.
 The CIN of the lower ALU is used, along with the Mode and Select bits, to select an operation to be performed.
 The COUT of the upper ALU can be used, with some interpretation, to indicate an overflow of the entire